 How Do Heated Driveways Work?

 A Warmup electric heated driveway system wired to a controller is designed operate automatically.
 As it monitors moisture, temperature, and precipitation, the controller will turn the system on to heat the surface just above freezing.
 Timer systems exist as well and are operated manually, but may fail to keep up with snow fall if activated late.
-In contrast, the Warmup WSM-252W activates based on the weather forecast, so it can preheat the slab before the snowfall.

 Snow melting mat systems are composed of heating cables laid loose on re-mesh or preformed mesh mats for a faster installation.
 For custom layouts and curves, loose cables are recommended.
 For straight runs, walkways and tire-tracks, Warmups 2ft and 3ft-wide mats are the best choice.

 For concrete / asphalt